 West Bromwich Albion vs. Fulham, 2004-05

 Games can turn nasty quick.
 In a Premier League match between West Bromwich and Fulham in the 2014-15, an astonishing two players were sent off for punching other players.
 In the first case, Fulham’s Papa Bouba Diop smacked West Brom defender Darren Purse.
 Later, Andy Cole attacked defender Neil Clement for deliberately fouling his teammate on an open breakaway.
 Clement and Cole were both kicked out of the match.
-The game ended 1-1 with more red cards given than scored.
+The game ended 1-1 with more red cards given than goals scored.

 via GIPHY